About Ernestine’s Women’s Shelter

 Ernestine’s Women’s Shelter was opened in 1983 by a group of community members who saw a need for a safe place for women and children fleeing violence and abuse.

-Since then we have embraced trans women as women, and we have also broadened our mandate to welcome Two-Spirit, non-binary and gender diverse people and trans men fleeing violence and abuse.
+Since then we have embraced and broadened our mandate to welcome Two-Spirit, Trans, Non-binary and gender diverse people fleeing violence and abuse.

 OUR MISSION